Syrous Productions

 1993 - 1998

 Syrous would return a year later when I partnered with brothers Rob & Vito Lisi.
-I designed all of the promotional flyers.
-Initially directing the designs at Candor printing through their resident Graphic Artist, Terry Leung, who was responsible for many fantastic Toronto rave flyers back in the day, including Pleasure Force, Better Days, Atlantis and many others.
+Two friends that I met while raving and visiting the X-Static Clothing Store at the corner of Queen & John Street right across from Speakers Corner at City-TV.
+We all shared our love for Jungle & Drum’n Bass music and would become great friends and business partners.
+I designed all of the promotional flyers and logo designs up until 1998.
+Initially directing all the designs at Candor printing through their resident Graphic Artist, Terry Leung, who was responsible for many fantastic Toronto rave flyers back in the day, including Pleasure Force, Better Days, Atlantis and many others.
 Eventually I was doing all the computer work myself, building 3D landscapes for my flyers and starting my own Graphic Design service for the Toronto Rave scene.
-Before throwing raves I was a promoter for Pleasure Force, Destiny and others.

-Here are all the flyers I did for Syrous.
+Here are all the flyers I designed for Syrous.
 Many were with the help of Terry at Candor printing.
+We mainly used Bryce 3D software.

-In the summer of 1994 after the huge success of our 2nd event, Judgment Day, I flew to London, England with Dj’s Sniper & Mystical Influence to promote Syrous and the Toronto Jungle scene.
-Lukcly I had brought a cheap Kodak camera along for the adventure.
+In the summer of 1994 after the huge success of the 2nd event, Judgment Day, I flew to London, England with Dj’s Sniper & Mystical Influence to promote Syrous, meet a bunch of DJ’s and promote the Toronto Jungle scene.
+Luckily I had brought a cheap Kodak camera along for the adventure.
 We met up with the Lucky Spin Records crew, Slipmaster J and Darren Jay.
 We attended A.W.O.L at the Paradis Club and got to see Dj Mickey Finn and MC GQ perform live and hung out backstage.
 We also got a chance to visit Music House where DJ’s and Producers got dubplates pressed.
 In the pictures below you will see a younger me posing with Dj Nut Nut on the left and Dj Kookoo inside Music House.
-Rob B from Quayside Records also hooked us up with huge amounts of new Drum’n Bass promos.
-I returned to Toronto with 2 record bags completely full.
+Rob B from Quayside Records also hooked us up with huge amounts of new Drum’n Bass promos after visting his place.
+I returned to Toronto with 2 record bags stuffed full.
+I was feeling very lucky.
 What a trip!

-When I finally got online, remember this is 1994, the Internet was just becoming available for everyone.
-I started building my own website, this was geocities days and 56k modems.
-I still remember the url to my first website http://home.istar.ca/~sigma7 that was my now Dj name, Dj sigma7.
-Of course I feel into this path, it was always about the music.
-I loved Jungle & Drum’n Bass.
-I don’t know how it eventually got to that but I had vivide memories of listening to radio stations like CFNY when they had Chris Sheppards live to air broadcasts or even earlier, the Danny Ellwell show.
+When the internet started to become a thing in 1994, I started building my own website, this was geocities days and 28 and 56k modems.
+I still remember the url to my first website http://home.istar.ca/~sigma7 that was my Dj name, Dj sigma7.
+It was always about the music to me and that’s why I decided to start djing.
+I have memories of listening to radio stations like CFNY when they had Chris Sheppards live to air broadcasts or even earlier, the Danny Ellwell show.
 It started with industrial music like Ministry, then into more electronic like Skinny Puppy and then eventually Trance and then Jungle Techno.
 Prodigy was a favourite in High School